-The mission of North Carolina Baptist Aging Ministry (NCBAM) is to provide “help for the journey” for aging help aging adults 65+ in ways that help them maintain their independence and enjoy quality of life.
+The mission of North Carolina Baptist Aging Ministry (NCBAM) is to provide “help for the journey” to individuals 65+ in ways that help them maintain their independence and enjoy quality of life.

-NCBAM’s Call Center provides information and referrals to Callers and connects aging adults with servant volunteers in more than 4,300 North Carolina Baptist churches as well as other community partners such as civic groups, other denominations and faiths, and emergency services.
+NCBAM’s Call Center provides information and referrals to Callers and makes connectionns with volunteers from Baptist churches, other denominations and faiths, and civic groups.

-NCBAM’s Regional Directors serve throughout the State--assessing needs of individual aging adults and also offering trainings at churches, congregate meal sites, and senior centers.
+NCBAM’s Regional Directors serve throughout the State--assessing needs of individuals and offering trainings at churches, congregate meal sites, and senior centers.
 Trainings focus on topics that help aging adults maintain their independence, such as medication management, fall prevention, and healthy living.

 In partnership with NCBAM, Flagship Churches are equipped with a variety of tools to train, educate and minister to aging adults.
-NCBAM is working with more than one hundred Flagship churches to enhance ministry and outreach to aging adults.
+NCBAM works with Flagship churches to enhance ministry and outreach to senior adults.

 Back to top ^